InfoMeters/SampleApps/SDKHowToDocumentation.md

 Here we describe the simple, several step process to enabling the InfoMeters SDK to push  medical device data to your application or service.

-**Version 1**: explains how to create an application from scratch with InfoMeters SDK.
+**Case 1**: explains how to create an application from scratch with InfoMeters SDK.
 The resulting application code is included in the SampleApp1 folder.

-## Version I: Empty App: (Sample App1)
+## Case I: Empty App: (Sample App1)

 ### Step 1: Add Permissions to AndroidManifest.xml